gsi-ee/dabc/plugins/root/docu/JSROOT.md

 http://web-docs.gsi.de/~linev/js/3.0/?file=http://root.cern.ch/js/files/hsimple.root&item=hpx

-But one should be aware of [Cross-Origin Request blocking](https://developer.mozilla.org/en/http_access_control), which normally prevents browser to access data from other domains.
+But one should be aware of [Cross-Origin Request blocking](https://developer.mozilla.org/en/http_access_control), when web-server blocks requests coming from other domains.

 There are two solutions.
 Either one configures accordingly web-server or one copies JSROOT files to the same location where data files are.